-- 4.27 We will take a proportionate approach to securing compliance with ODPS European works requirements that is consistent with the approach we take for related obligations on linear broadcasters.
+- 3.26 We will take a proportionate approach to securing compliance with ODPS European works requirements that is consistent with the approach we take for related obligations on linear broadcasters.
 This centres on collecting data from providers on how they are meeting their requirements, while being prepared to use enforcement powers where necessary.
-We propose also to encourage providers to exchange best practices for making European works content prominent, for example, through discussions at the Television On-Demand Industry Forum. - 4.28 We will ask providers to share information on: European works in their catalogues; how they are making this content prominent; and, where relevant, reasons for why exemptions apply.
-We set out a draft list of questions we will ask of providers below. - 4.29 We will ask providers for this information in Spring 2023 and yearly thereafter.
+We propose also to encourage providers to exchange best practices for making European works content prominent, for example, through discussions at the Television On-Demand Industry Forum. - 3.27 We will ask providers to share information on: European works on their services; how they are making this content prominent; and, where relevant, reasons for why exemptions apply.
+We set out a draft list of questions we will ask of providers below. - 3.28 We will ask providers for this information in Spring 2023 and yearly thereafter.
 We will ask for this information in respect of the preceding calendar year.
-For example, when we ask providers for this information in Spring 2023 our questions will cover the calendar year 2022. - 4.30 To deliver on the policy intention of increasing the production of a diversity of European content, we encourage providers to fill their quotas with content from a variety of genres and originating from across Europe.
+For example, when we ask providers for this information in Spring 2023 our questions will cover the calendar year 2022. - 3.29 To deliver on the policy intention of increasing the production of a diversity of European content, we encourage providers to fill their quotas with content originating from across Europe.
 This could also contribute to plurality of media in the UK.